sankshtriya01/Linux-Bash-Scripting-FIle/README.md

 ## 📝 Notes

-- Experiments 6 and 9 are not included in this repository.
 - Each experiment folder contains a `README.md` with theory, procedure, commands, outputs, and screenshots.
-- All scripts are tested and verified on KDE Neon running inside VMware Workstation.
+- All scripts are tested and verified on KDE Neon running inside VMware Workstation or in Raspberry Pi OS inside Raspberry Pi 4B.